-And then you will think that when he finally followed and he saw Jesus, he felt whether or not he was going to be forgiven, though we mentioned before God forgives, He doesn’t wait for us to forgive or ask for forgiveness, He forgives.
+And then you will think that when he finally followed when he saw Jesus, he felt whether or not he was going to be forgiven — though we mentioned before God forgives, He doesn’t wait for us to forgive or ask for forgiveness, He forgives.

-And he walked over to Thomas and he knew what had happened.
+And he walked over to Thomas and he knew what would happen.